forcePanda/Salesforce-Utilities/Mass Delete Flow Versions/README.md

 A utility to delete flow versions in bulk.

 The package contains a flow, Flows Manager, that allows you to select a flow and delete it's versions.
+You can embed this flow in a lighnting app/home/record page or add it to utility bar, whatever suits you best.

 ## Installation
 Use the following link(s) to install the unmanaged(unlocked) package: